Thefrt74/opnsense-barracuda-f800/docs/02-serial-console.md

 Shorthand for `8 data bits, no parity, 1 stop bit` is **8N1**.

-You can modify the baud rate in the BIOS. ( tip : set it to 115200 for to match the opnsense default)
+You can modify the baud rate in the BIOS. ( tip : set it to 115200 to match the opnsense default)

 ## Connecting